Creative Commons License 2023 Volume 10 Issue 3

 1.5

 The skeletal examination of 788 foetuses was performed.
-The statistically significant difference in bone ossification was observed.
-The foetuses of the dams treated with the subtoxic dose for the whole gestation period demonstrated faster ossification of the sternum, wrist, and sacrum (p <0.05).
+A statistically significant difference in bone ossification was observed.
+The foetuses of the dams treated with the subtoxic dose for the whole gestation period demonstrated faster ossification of the sternum, wrist, and sacrum (p < 0.05).
 When compared with HCD, more intense bone formation was also observed if the experimental solution was injected between Days 16 and 20.
 Even with the reduced dose, the effect continued.

 The pups were born at term.
 For 60 days, we recorded their body weight change.
 The female pups of the experimental group gained more weight than the female pups from the control group, although their weight gain was comparable with HCD.
 It should also be noted that the fifteen-day-old and thirty-day-old pups from both the experimental and the control groups weighed less when compared with HCD (Table 4).
 The assessment of the physical development, hair growth, incisor growth, eye-opening, and testicular descent showed no statistically significant differences between the pups from all the studied groups.
 The puberty (vaginal opening) in the female pup rats from the control group occurred with an average delay of 5 days.